October 29-31, 2018. Rome, Italy

 Coffee breaks and a conference dinner will be offered by the organizing committee.

-interactions of individuals.
-He has written over 100
+individuals.
+He has written over 100 articles in leading

 His most recent book 'Soccermatics' takes a new look at the world's most popular game, showing how mathematics works inside the game.
 The book is in seven languages, including Italian!
 David speaks regularly at book and science festivals, has given Google and TEDx talks, and his work often appears in the media, including BBC, NPR, and ABC.
 He has written for the Economist, FourFourTwo magazine, Science Daily, Scientific American, the Guardian, The Daily Telegraph and many other news media.
 David has published around 100 articles in leading scientific journals, including Science, Proceedings of the National Academy of Sciences, and the Royal Society journals.
 He has co-authored work with scientists from every continent of the world, apart from Antarctica.
 You can follow him on Twitter @Soccermatics.